Artist: Electric Light Orchestra

 1977 was the year punk broke wide open: God Save The Queen, Damned Damned Damned, Sid replacing Glenn Matlock, The Clash, Oh Bondage!
 Up Yours, Blank Generation, Never Mind The Bollocks.
 I, meanwhile, could be found sitting cross-legged on the carpet of the family living room listening intently to the Concerto For A Rainy Day, which comprised Side Three of Out Of The Blue, a double LP whose generous gatefold sleeve, complete with lyrics, gave a 12-year-old something to get his head round while the lush, orchestral music flowed from the modest speakers attached to Mum and Dad’s “music centre”.

-I loved Mr Blue Sky then, when it became their seventh top 10 hit and I love it 35 years later.
+I loved Mr Blue Sky then, when it became their seventh top 10 hit and I love it 45 years later.
 Can you imagine how many times I’ll have heard it in the interim?
-(It’s on Smooth 70s, my default kitchen radio station, at least once a day.)
+(It used to be on Smooth 70s, for a while my default adult kitchen radio station, at least once a day.)
 It does not tarnish.
 From the clearly faked “radio announcement” and crude thump-thump-thump intro riff, through the cloudbursting joy of its verses (“don’t you know, it’s a beautiful new day, a-hey-hey”) and the punched-up chorus, they cook with gas for a full five minutes, using Vocoder and choral effects to tip a simple pop tune into sepulchral glory.
 It takes a certain chutzpah to illustrate the line “running down the avenue” with a panting sound – and indeed to link the songs in the Rainy Day concerto with what sound like BBC rain sound effects but which Lynne actually recorded in Munich.
 It’s so uncool it becomes cool.
 Little wonder if stands up so well to the test of cover versions, my favourites being one by the Delgados, and of course Jim Bob’s mournful take, which he recorded for my Radio 4 sitcom of the same name, and which I will always cherish.

 Until 1979, which is the year punk broke wide open in Northampton.